vivaveeka/Project-Europe-Migration/README.md

 ## Introduction

-The project looks into migration in Europe and its affects on the labour market.
+The project looks into migration in Europe and its effects on the labour market.
 In each of the EU country I analyze the relationship between nationals employed & unemployed and foreigners employed & unemployed.
 National workers are those who have a citizenship in the residing country and foreign workers do not.

 The project tries to answer the following questions: